‘Gun and a Dream’: Feds Reveal Neo-Nazi Duo’s Wild Bank Robbery Scheme

 Following Kenna’s arrest by the Gloversville PD on state charges of second-degree criminal possession of a weapon, criminal possession of a firearm, and unlawful wearing of a body vest, investigators searched his cellphone for further clues.

-On it, they found conversations on Threema, an encrypted chat service, between Kenna and two others, including a former paramedic in Pennsylvania named Michael J. Brown Jr., who is known in far-right circles by the nom de guerre “Doc Grimson.”
+On it, they found conversations on Threema, an encrypted chat service, between Kenna and two others, including a former paramedic in Pennsylvania named Michael J. Brown Jr., who runs a neo-Nazi Telegram channel and is known in far-right circles by the nom de guerre “Doc Grimson.”
 Brown, who sells knives and training courses through his company, Black Market Tactical, and is charged in the bank robbery conspiracy alongside Kenna, planned to drive to Upstate New York to take part in the heist, the feds say, citing the chat logs.

 The pair, along with a third, unnamed, co-conspirator, began devising the bank job in mid-November, according to the complaint.
 On Nov.
 14, Kenna created a group chat on Threema titled “SS Screenwriters Guild,” using the alias “Lt.,” it states.
 Brown, according to the complaint, went by the alias “Russ.”